 Few clients like to talk about their marketing spent.
 But all of them know that this question comes up at one point or another.
 What they basically need is reassurance, and you can do it very simply, upfront.

 First, agree with your client that you will give a price estimate after a good overview of their needs and that this is even a guarantee for them to have a balanced budget.

 Don’t miss an opportunity to contribute to the client’s thought process, and be proactive.
 Your input will help them to better figure out their actual needs and allow you to anticipate more what your work might look like.

 When you give a price estimate, make it clear that it’s based on your knowledge of the project.
 And as the project scope evolves, the pricing may be re-discussed.

 From this respect, agile billing is probably the most suitable, and you can recommend working this way if the project is relatively long with an evolving requirement set.

 Any experienced consultant will tell you: their added value depends on how much time they can save their clients.
 Depending on the degree of expertise required, budgets spent on consulting vary greatly.

-In all successful companies, the marketing budget, including social media marketing, takes a significant share of their revenue.
-Gartner’s 2019-2020 CMO Spend Survey found that marketing budgets actually averaged about 11% of their revenue.
-Social media spending represents 12% of the marketing budget, and it is expected to top 22.5% in the next 5 years, according to Deloitte’s most recent CMO Survey.
-On average, businesses that outsource their social media marketing spend about $200-$350 a day.
-That’s between $4000 and $7000 per month, $48,000-$84,000 per year.
+In all successful companies, marketing budgets take a significant share of their revenue.
+11% on average, according to Gartner.
+Social media represented 12% of that marketing budget and will top 23% in the next 5 years, believe Deloitte.
+On average, businesses that outsource their social media marketing spend around $200-$350 a day.
+That is between $4000 and $7000 per month, $48,000-$84,000 per year.

-When a client does not yet have a clear idea of his objectives, the skills he is looking for, and the project deadline, it is too early to make a proposal.
-If what the client is looking for is simply an exchange of ideas, it’s up to you to see if you’re willing to help.
+When a client can’t answer any of these and does not have a clear idea of the skills they are looking for, this means they are still in the early stages of their thinking process.
+If what they are looking for is simply an exchange of ideas, it’s up to you to see if you are willing to help.